| NOVA 700 TECH | |

 The rail/housing comes off the body and looks something like this.
 There are three o-rings recessed into the top which seal against the body.

-The rear section of the body is an integrated pressure regulator and should be removed to access the firing assembly.
-To release it, remove the siterail from the rear of the body as well.
+The rear section of the body houses an integrated pressure regulator and should be removed to access the firing assembly.
+To remove the regulator housing, both the siterail (or its screw) and the rail screws must be removed.

-With the feedneck removed, you'll be able to fully disassemble the body.
-The firing assembly has two housing components, the breech itself and the spool housing.
+With the feedneck and screws removed, the firing assembly housings can be slid out.
+There are two main housing components, consisting of the breech and the spool housing.
 You can push the spool housing out the front by inserting a tool through the rear of the body where the regulator was located.
 Be sure to choose something non-metallic so you don't scratch the inside surface of the body.
-When pushing forward, it's likely that all of the assembly will get pushed out.
-Be sure to avoid tearing the o-rings on the front milling of the body (feendeck and barrel retainers)
+When pushing forward, it's likely that the entire assembly will slide out at once; be sure to avoid tearing the o-rings on the front milling of the body (feendeck and barrel retainers)